mugaliraghu/cognito-userpool-migration-using-terraform/README.md

 in the above user pool, Its only having default attributes like Email and Password, but now i need to add two more attrubute like Name and phone No but after cretaing Userpool there is no permission to change the attribute, That's why i created a new userpool, that is "UserPool2".

-Go to the Userpool2 folder and navigate to the main file, do the terraform commands as we did above.
+Go to the Userpool2 folder and navigate to the main file, do the terraform commands as you did above.

 To verify that go to aws management console cognito service and search with the name you given while creating UserPoolI(in my case i have given name as mypool1) and in the  app client enter into your client and if you launch the host Ui, you will redirect to url, in that enter SignUp to see the new attributes as shown in image.